dankuck/vue-easeljs/README-draft.md

 </template>
 ```

+All of our other elements will go inside the canvas, which controls the
+boundaries of where we can work.

-This canvas will be 400px wide and 300px tall.
+This canvas is 400px wide and 300px tall.
 We gave it a grey background
 so that it will stand out from the rest of the page.

 <img src="https://www.dankuck.com/vue-easeljs/images/grey-canvas.png"